Smart Contract: A Disruptive Technology

 Security

-The smart Contract involves multiple parties and confidential information.
-If this information is leaked or hacked into, it can result in security issues for all stakeholders.
-The technology is new, and hackers identify loopholes in the system and take advantage of the same to steal information.
-Ethereum, a blockchain platform with a Smart Contract feature, lost $ 50 million in cryptocurrency to hackers in its early days.
+The smart contract involves multiple parties and confidential information.
+If this information is leaked or hacked, it can result in security issues for all stakeholders.
+The technology is new, and hackers identify loopholes in the system and take advantage of them to steal information.
+Ethereum, a blockchain platform with a Smart Contract feature, lost $50 million in cryptocurrency to hackers in its early days.

 Integrity

 One Oracle is a streaming data source that sends event updates.
 This platform needs protection from hackers who can fake events to execute smart contracts.
-The platforms need to be programmed accurately to execute smart contracts in case of events, which is complex.
+The platforms must be programmed accurately to execute smart contracts in case of complex events.

 Alignment

-Although Smart Contract aligns many different parties and accesses data stored from various sources, saving a lot of time & effort.
-However, it will be tough to prevent things from spiralling out of control in case of an unintended event.
+Although a Smart Contract aligns many different parties and accesses data stored from various sources, it saves a lot of time and effort.
+However, preventing things from spiralling out of control in case of an unintended event will be tough.
 This issue poses challenges to scalability and manageability.

 Management

-It is complicated to make changes to a smart contract as a minor change would require a completely new contract.
+It is complicated to change a smart contract, as a minor change would require a completely new one.
 This can be considered a security advantage, but due to this limitation, it will be impossible to make changes or add new conditions to the Smart Contract.

 Ethereum

 Ethereum is an open-source blockchain platform that has smart contract functionality.
-A Canadian/Russian programmer Vitalik Buterin wrote a research paper on which Ethereum is based.
-Ethereum is a non-hierarchical network of computers that builds on ever-growing series of blocks called Blockchain.
+A Canadian/Russian programmer, Vitalik Buterin, wrote a research paper on which Ethereum is based.
+Ethereum is a non-hierarchical network of computers that builds on an ever-growing series of blocks called the Blockchain.
 Ether is the cryptocurrency on the platform, which is second only to Bitcoin in overall market capitalization.

-Ethereum Virtual Machine(EVM) shows the run time environment of transaction execution in Ethereum.
+Ethereum Virtual Machine(EVM) shows the run-time environment of transaction execution in Ethereum.
 EVM maintains a stack or balance of all accounts.
-The formal definition of EVM is mentioned in Ethereum Yellow Paper.
+The formal definition of EVM is mentioned in the Ethereum Yellow Paper.
 EVMs are written in C#, Go, C++, Haskell, Rust, Ruby, Python, Erlang, and Elixir.
 Ethereum has proven that Blockchain can be used for much more than storing values.
-It can be used for organizing people, ideas, money, and services.
-Almost everything can be written into code and executed as Smart Contract.
+It can organize money and services.
+Almost everything can be written into code and executed as a Smart Contract.

-However, Ethereum has a shortcoming in terms of transaction speeds and allows only 15 transactions per second.
+However, Ethereum has a shortcoming in transaction speeds, allowing only 15 transactions per second.
 Comparatively, Visa can manage up to 24,000 transactions per second; thus, Ethereum has a long way to go.

 Decentralized Applications(Dapps)

-Dapps are like common apps, which offer similar functions, but the key differentiator is that they run on a peer-to-peer network like Blockchain and make use of smart contracts.
+Dapps are like common apps, offering similar functions.
+The key differentiator is that they run on a peer-to-peer network like Blockchain and use smart contracts.
 A Dapp can bundle several smart contracts together to perform several complicated tasks.
-However, Dapps can have a user-friendly interface on top to make it simple for the end-user.
+However, Dapps can have a user-friendly interface to simplify it for the end-user.

 Future of Smart Contracts

-Smart Contracts are complex, and they can be used for a lot more than the transfer of assets.
-It can be used for several tasks, ranging from paying insurance premiums to financial derivatives transactions.
-Smart contracts can even be used for repetitive processes for which people pay Banks & lawyers sizable amounts.
+Smart Contracts are complex and can be used for much more than the transfer of assets.
+They can be used for several tasks, ranging from paying insurance premiums to financial derivatives transactions.
+Smart contracts can even be used for repetitive processes for which people pay Banks and lawyers sizable amounts.

-It may also happen that smart contracts will get the status of traditional legal contracts in the future.
+It may also happen that smart contracts will get the status of traditional legal contracts.

-Another application of Smart contracts can be in the Internet of Things(IoT) and edge computing devices.
-It can be used to switch off certain high-power-consuming devices when the electricity bill crosses a certain threshold.
+Another application of Smart contracts is in the Internet of Things(IoT) and edge computing devices.
+They can be used to switch off certain high-power-consuming devices when the electricity bill crosses a certain threshold.
 Smart Contracts can also be used in vending machines that can be programmed to release goods after receiving cryptocurrency payments.

 To Sum it All Up…

-Smart Contracts are still in their nascent stage, and it will take some time to fully exploit the potential they possess.
-However, there are some security loopholes as Smart Contracts are visible to all the members of Blockchain.
-The legal validity and regulatory compliances also pose a significant challenge.
-In case of a dispute, which party should be held accountable, and what should be the area of jurisdiction?
+Smart Contracts are still in their nascent stage, and it will take some time to fully exploit their potential.
+However, there are some security loopholes as Smart Contracts are visible to all the members of the Blockchain.
+Legal validity and regulatory compliance also pose significant challenges.
+In a dispute, which party should be held accountable, and what should be the area of jurisdiction?
 Once these challenges are addressed, Smart contracts will disrupt the tech world.
 Goodtal ends your search for finding the best Blockchain developers.

 Be first to respond